Gaffar3/The-whisper-of-Life/README.md

 Second Pair of Eyes — Because one pair of eyes cannot always catch everything

-Made with ❤️ in Kaliningrad and Minsk for Harvard Health Systems Innovation Lab Hackathon 2026
+Made with ❤️ in Kaliningrad and Gomel for Harvard Health Systems Innovation Lab Hackathon 2026